Skip to main content

 Dispatches ShellAgent for tests

-Runs tests after writing.
+Runs tests after writing (effort=low, mechanical).

 Error recovery (if needed)